Swasth-Digital-Health-Foundation/standards/README.md

 # standards
-technical standards for the work streams including claims exchange, gateway use cases
+Technical standards for the work streams including claims exchange, gateway use cases